Teaching your kids about shapes and need some ideas for learning about circles?

 This kind of game will get kids to think a lot.
 Turn it into a challenge by making 2 teams and giving points for each new object they think of.

-I hope you’ll enjoy these hands-on games for teaching circles!
+I hope you’ll enjoy these hands-on activities for teaching circles!

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!